USS Kittson: Fate

 In 1956 Kittson was withdrawn from the Reserve Fleet as part of a Repair Program, GAA-A.L.
 Burbank, and then returned.
 On 9 April 1973 she was sold to Union Minerals and Alloys Corporation, for $111,560, to be scrapped.
 At 1330 EDT, on 4 June 1973 she was withdrawn from the Reserve Fleet and sent to the breaker's yard.

 All that remains of Kittson is her brass builder's plate.

-Award
+Awards

 Kittson received one battle star for World War II service.